jonom/jquery-focuspoint/README.md

 ## How to use

-#### Calculate your image's focus point
+#### 1. Calculate your image's focus point

-An image's **focus point** is made up of x (horizontal) and y (vertical) coordinates.
+An image's focus point is made up of x (horizontal) and y (vertical) coordinates.
 The value of a coordinate can be a number with decimal points anywhere between -1 and +1, where 0 is the centre.
 X:-1 indicates the left edge of the image, x:1 the right edge.
 For the y axis, y:1 is the top edge and y:-1 is the bottom.

 ![image](demos/img/grid.png?raw=true)

-**Pretty confusing eh?** Don't worry, I've included a handy script to help you find the focus coordinates of an image with a single click.
+**Confused?** Don't worry, I've included a handy script to help you find the focus coordinates of an image with a single click.
 [See an example here](http://jonom.github.io/jquery-focuspoint/demos/helper/index.html).

-#### Include javascript and CSS
+#### 2. Include javascript and CSS

 You'll need to include jQuery, the FocusPoint script, and FocusPoint css file.
 Example: